-Chimney Repair in Hanover
+Chimney Repair in New London and surrounding areas

 A fireplace without a working chimney, however, is a disaster waiting to happen.
 If your chimney is in need of repairs, you can trust the certified professionals at Valle Professional Home & Chimney LLC to get things back in shape.
 With years of experience, no chimney is too damaged for our skilled team.

 If you aren't sure where to start with chimney repair, save yourself the headache and give Valle Professional Home & Chimney LLC a call.
-Our team is made up of licensed masons who can efficiently and safely handle the repair of your chimney.

 A well maintained chimney can keep your home warm for years, but one that is crumbling or is otherwise unsafe puts you at risk for fires and other property damage.
 If you don't know the first thing about chimney repair, any work that you do could increase the damage, adding to the repair bill.